HQ

 Yes, $12/month billed annually (or $14.99 monthly) vs $3.33/month for Cozi Gold.
 The price difference covers two-way Google sync, the always-on display mode, chores and meal planning, with everything included in one price.
 If price is the only factor, Cozi Gold or a free Google Calendar setup is cheaper.

-No — HomeHQ is $12/month billed annually (or $14.99 month-to-month) with every feature included, and if we ever change pricing, current subscribers keep their original rate.
+No — HomeHQ is $12/month billed annually (or $14.99 monthly) with every feature included, and if we ever change pricing, current subscribers keep their original rate.
 We'd rather keep pricing simple than add limits later.

 Partially.
 Cozi doesn't offer a clean export, but you can subscribe to your Cozi calendar via .ics and add it to Google Calendar — and then HomeHQ will pick it up from there.
 We're happy to walk you through it via support if you get stuck.